DPI-WE/rails-organizing-js-code/content.md

 Despite its benefits, the Asset Pipeline has limitations, especially in managing JavaScript dependencies and modern JavaScript tooling.

 <aside>
-  Adding external JavaScript dependencies in a Rails application using the Asset Pipeline involved a few more manual steps.
+  Adding external JavaScript dependencies in a Rails application using the Asset Pipeline (before Rails 7) involved a few more manual steps.
 The process typically included:

-  1. The `vendor/assets/javascripts` directory was commonly used to store external JavaScript libraries or frameworks.
+  1. The `vendor/assets/javascripts` directory was used to store external JavaScript libraries or frameworks.

   2. Developers had to manually download the JavaScript file (e.g., a jQuery plugin) or copy it from a source and place it into the `vendor/assets/javascripts` directory.
 This process was not automated and required manual updating for each new version of the library.

-  3. `app/assets/javascripts/application.js` was used to include the external library using Sprockets directives.
+  3. `app/assets/config/manifest.js` was used to include the external library using [Sprockets](https://github.com/rails/sprockets) directives.

   ```
-    // Example of including an external library in application.js
+    // Example of including an external library in app/assets/config/manifest.js
     //= require jquery
     //= require bootstrap
   ```